 Key limes are part of the landscape here and this humble looking, but decadent tasting key lime cake recipe is a natural extension of our devotion to this diminutive fruit.

-I use this vibrant citrus fruit in lots of recipes, from savory to sweet, including my summery Key Lime Mango Crabcake Salad, perfectly balanced Blueberry Key Lime Ice Cream, luscious Whipped Key Lime Mousse Tart, melt-in-your-mouth Key Lime Sparkle Cookies and this brain-freeze inducing Key Lime Colada.
+I use this vibrant citrus fruit in lots of recipes, from savory to sweet, including my summery Key Lime Mango Crabcake Salad, perfectly balanced Blueberry Key Lime Ice Cream, luscious Whipped Key Lime Mousse Tart, melt-in-your-mouth Key Lime Cookies and this brain-freeze inducing Key Lime Colada.

 How are key limes different from Persian limes?